Trader Joe's recalls candles sold nationwide, saying they pose a safety risk

 Trader Joe's did not state how many of the recalled candles were sold or whether there had been any reports of injuries or fires related to the product.
 A spokesperson said the recalled candles were made in the U.S. but did not provide additional information.

 Now listed as not available on Trader Joe's site, the 5.7-ounce candles had sold for $3.99 at the grocery chain's stores.
-The recalled candles could still be found at a considerable markup on Amazon, with one seller was offering a pair of the candles for $22.09.
+The recalled candles could still be found as of Wednesday at a considerable markup on Amazon, where one seller was offering a pair of the candles for $22.09.
+As of Friday morning, the candles had been removed from the site, Amazon said.

 One user shared their experience on a private Facebook group page dedicated to Trader Joe's products, saying "just a PSA I recently bought a Mango Tangerine candle that completely caught on fire after I lit it," the user said.